E-Discovery Best Practices

 Legal Updates

-And The Truth, or Lack Thereof, Shall Set You Free - PART ONE
+And The Truth, or Lack Thereof, Shall Set You Free - PART TWO

-In Part One of this blog series, I discuss a case that makes clear the importance of complying with discovery obligations.
-The Court concluded that Plaintiff’s “extensive misconduct and deception, without any obvious contrition or awareness of the wrongfulness of his conduct” posed a serious risk any further proceedings would be “plagued” by a similar pattern of discovery abuse and deception that would make “it impossible for the district court to conduct a trial with any reasonable assurance that the truth would be available” and ordered Plaintiff’s complaint dismissed with prejudice.
-Indeed, although the old adage dictates that to the victor go the spoils, there are no spoils and no victory for one who engages in spoliation.
+In Part Two of this blog series, I discuss lessons learned and provide best practices for complying with discovery obligations.
+In Part One of this blog series, we analyzed Burris v.
+JP Morgan Chase & Co., et al., a case in which the Court dismissed Plaintiff's complaint with prejudice because of Plaintiff’s “extensive misconduct and deception, without any obvious contrition or awareness of the wrongfulness of his conduct” which posed a serious risk any further proceedings would be “plagued” by a similar pattern of discovery abuse and deception that would make “it impossible for the district court to conduct a trial with any reasonable assurance that the truth would be available."
+As litigants and legal practitioners, we can learn from the Court's decision in Burris and ensure we don't make the same mistakes.